Home Next Meeting Committee Night Sky notes & Blog Useful links Programme Observation Evenings

 My interest in astronomy probably began in Girl Guiding - I was in the Cassiopeia patrol!
 Growing up in the London suburbs I was always fascinated on holiday when I looked up and saw the twinkling skies but it wasn't until 2012 that I got more serious about it.
 It was around then that Professor Brian Cox did his Wonders of the Universe series followed by him and Dara O'Briain doing Stargazing Live.
 I was living in Frome where there was a telescope shop and I requested one for my 40th birthday.
 I have to admit it mostly remained in its box so when I moved to the Cranborne Chase and its Dark Skies I resolved to make more use of it.
 I got in touch with Tony Deyes via This Is Alfred and we decided to see if there were any more people around the area who were also interested in astronomy and the Cranborne Chase Astronomy Club began.

-Technical Assistance Secretary
+Club and Technical Assistance Secretary

 Gareth